-Fiasp has been studied in 2,068 adult patients with type 1 diabetes (1,143 patients) and type 2 diabetes (925 patients) in 3 randomised efficacy and safety trials (18-26 weeks of treatment).
-Furthermore, Fiasp has been studied in 777 paediatric subjects with type 1 diabetes in a randomised efficacy and safety trial (26 weeks of treatment).
-No children below the age of 2 years were randomised in the trial.
+Fiasp has been studied in 2,068 randomised adult patients with type 1 diabetes mellitus (1,143 patients) and type 2 diabetes mellitus (925 patients) in 3 efficacy and safety trials (18-26 weeks of treatment).

 The treatment effect of Fiasp in achieving glycaemic control was assessed when administered at mealtime or postmeal.
-Fiasp administered at mealtime was non-inferior to NovoRapid in reducing HbA{1c} , and the improvement in HbA{1c} was statistically significant in favour of Fiasp.
-Fiasp administered postmeal achieved similar HbA{1c} reduction as NovoRapid dosed at mealtime (Table 3).
+Fiasp administered at mealtime was non-inferior to NovoRapid in reducing HbA1c, and the improvement in HbA1c was statistically significant in favour of Fiasp.
+Fiasp administered postmeal achieved similar HbA1c reduction as NovoRapid dosed at mealtime (Table 3).